We at Ratna Nidhi do our best to provide help, via our projects. You can choose a cause to help us do better.Donate Now

 Ratna Nidhi Charitable Trust also imports State of the art medical equipments from USA and Germany and donates them to hospitals and institutions doing humanitarian work.
 The finest quality of equipments include Hospital beds, Dental chairs, wheelchairs, physiotherapy machines as well as several types of accessories and consumables used in hospitals.

-The city of Mumbai attracts millions of migrants every year majorly constituting children and youth who flock sadly, end up living on the pavements and become prey to starvation and exploitation.
+The city of Mumbai attracts millions of migrants every year.
+A majority of these constitute children and youth who are exploited.
+Tragically, they end up living on the pavements and become prey to starvation and exploitation.

-Project mainstream was thus initiated with the thought that every such child has immense latent capabilities that need to be polished in.
+Project mainstream was thus initiated with the thought that every such child has immense latent capabilities that need to be harnessed.
 It thus adopted an innovative approach to impart business training and vocational skills.
-In addition, the much-needed micro credit facility was made to start a mini enterprise.
+In addition, the much-needed micro credit facility was established to enable the setting-up of a mini enterprise.

-The project trains the children in various skills such as Domestic helpers, Home management, Small scale manufacturing of common non-durable household products, Drivers, Security Guards, Electricians and similar vocations.
+The project trains the children in various skills across industries viz; Domestic help, Home management, Small scale manufacturing of common, non-durable household products, Drivers, Security Guards, Electricians and other similar vocations.
 It boasts of having trained over 56,000 beneficiaries who are now gainfully employed.

 Business - on - Wheels